 A solo motorcycling adventure down the Ho Chi Minh Trail

-At some point a few years ago I decided it was time for a proper adventure; the sort where I would find myself lost in the middle of the Southeast Asian jungle with nothing to survive but twigs and peanut butter; the sort where I’d be well and truly On My Own.
-So in the spring of 2013, after several months of worrying about tigers, spiders and UXO, I headed East for a solo motorcycle trip down the legendary Ho Chi Minh Trail.
+In 2012 Antonia decided it was time for a proper adventure; the sort where she’d would find herself lost in the middle of the Southeast Asian jungle with nothing to survive but twigs and peanut butter; the sort where she’d be well and truly On My Own.
+So in the spring of 2013, after several months of worrying about tigers, spiders and UXO, she headed East for a solo motorcycle trip down the legendary Ho Chi Minh Trail.

 Constructed between 1959 and 1975, the Ho Chi Minh Trail once spread 12,000 miles through the mountains and jungles of Vietnam, Laos and Cambodia.
 Arguably one of the greatest feats of military engineering in history, the Trail was a paragon of ingenuity and bloody determination, the means by which the North Vietnamese fed and fought the war against the US-backed South.
 Without it there could have been no war, a fact which the Americans knew only too well: in a sustained eight year campaign to destroy it they flew 580,000 bombing missions and dropped over 2 million tonnes of ordinance on neutral Laos, denuded the jungle with chemicals and seeded clouds to induce rain and floods.
 At one point Nixon even mooted the notion of deploying nuclear weapons.

-Over the course of my trip, I was raising funds for Mines Advisory Group, a fantastic NGO who work to clear Laos, Cambodia and Vietnam (as well as a host of other countries) of the thousands of tonnes of UXO that still litter them..
-To make a donation through my Virgin Money Giving page just click here.
+Over the course of this trip, Antonia was raising funds for Mines Advisory Group, a fantastic NGO who work to clear Laos, Cambodia and Vietnam (as well as a host of other countries) of the thousands of tonnes of UXO that still litter them.

 A book about this adventure, A Short Ride in the Jungle: The Ho Chi Minh Trail by Motorcycle, is available now.